XronosSchedulingLtd/scheduleruserdocs/background.rst

-a better import mechanism was constructed and Scheduler now has the means to interface with Schola (an in-house developed MIS), SchoolBase (using direct database access), iSAMS (using a mixture of the iSAMS API, and direct database access where the API is lacking) and WCBS/Pass (using their ODBC interface).
+a better import mechanism was constructed and Scheduler now has the means to interface with Schola (an in-house developed MIS), SchoolBase (using direct database access), iSAMS (using a mixture of the iSAMS Batch API, and direct database access where the Batch API is lacking) and WCBS/Pass (using their ODBC interface).

-The largest school using it has just over 1000 pupils and 400 staff, and is the prime repository for much of the school's scheduling information.
+The largest school using it has just over 1000 pupils and 400 staff, and it is the prime repository for much of the school's scheduling information.
 The timetable, cover and regular activities come automatically from the school's MIS (updated nightly) and then Scheduler holds the school's calendar, plus all the other events which aren't on the timetable.